Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Deliver: where you can export and render your video projects

-Learn How to Use DaVinci Resolve
+Learn How To Use DaVinci Resolve

-1. Configure your Settings in DaVinci Resolve
+1. Configure Your Settings In DaVinci Resolve

-Configuring some basic settings in DaVinci Resolve is like laying the foundations of a house.
+Configuring basic settings in DaVinci Resolve is like laying the foundations of a house.
 Do this correctly and you’ll set yourself up for success.
-In the bottom right of your screen, you will find the ‘Settings’ button.
-The main settings to adjust are the:

-• Timeline Resolution: We usually set this to 1920 x 1080
+• Timeline Resolution: We usually set this to 1920 x 1080 (there are also options for vertical resolutions or portrait mode)

 • Timeline Frame Rate: We use 25 frames per second (you will most likely select 24, 25 or 30fps depending on the type of footage that you have)